Page navigation

 • Laboratory technicians

-Other including travel, caring for someone or retired6.3%
+Other including travel or caring for someone or retired,5.9

 Further study

-Some zoology graduates chose to pursue further study (13.0%) or worked while studying (10.1%).
-A third were doing a Masters course, enabling them to explore specific topics such as wildlife conservation, animal biology, or ecology.
-However, some graduates chose to step away from zoology and explore new fields of study.
+Some zoology graduates chose to pursue full-time further study (13.4%) or worked while studying (10.6%).
+Just under a half were doing Masters course, likely giving them the chance to explore topics like wildlife conservation, animal biology, or ecology.

 Occupations of zoology graduates

-A zoology degree equips graduates with valuable transferable skills like analysis, problem-solving, research, and IT skills, making them strong candidates for a variety of careers.1 Retail and sales jobs were popular with 11.6% of this cohort working in these roles.
-They also gravitate towards childcare, health and education occupations (9.2%), clerical, secretarial and administrative roles (8.0%), as well as other professional roles (7.7%).
+A zoology degree equips graduates with valuable transferable skills like analysis, problem-solving, research, and IT skills, making them strong candidates for a variety of careers.
+Retail, waiting and customer service jobs were popular with 20.5% of this cohort working in these roles.
+They also gravitate towards childcare, health and education occupations (17.8%), other professional roles (12.1%), as well as science roles (11%).

 Occupations